adasjusk/Stuck/README.md

 # Stuck?
 Plugin

 ## Description
 The Unstuck plugin is designed for Minecraft Spigot servers to help players who are trapped in the bedrock layer at height 127.
-This plugin provides a simple commands to teleport players to a safer location, ensuring they can continue their adventure without being stuck.
+This plugin provides commands to teleport players to a safer location.

-# Compatibility
-- **Spigot, Paper, Folia** — full support `plugin.yml`
-- **Fabric** (server) — full support `fabric.mod.json`

-Velocity is intentionally not supported: a proxy has no world/blocks loaded, so there is nothing to scan or teleport into.

 ## Features
 - **Stuck Command**: A command that players can use to teleport themselves out of the bedrock layer.
-- **Safe Teleportation**: The plugin calculates a safe location above the bedrock layer or to a predefined safe zone.
+- **Safe Teleportation**: The plugin calculates a safe location above the bedrock layer safe zone.
 - **Configurable Settings**: Server admins can configure the safe teleport location or the height to which players should be teleported.
-- **Permission-Based Access**: Only players with the appropriate permissions can use the unstuck command, ensuring fair use.
+- **Permission-Based Access**: Only players with the appropriate permissions can use the unstuck command.

 ## Commands
 - `/stuck` - Teleports the player to a safer location
 - `/escape` - Player escapes to a safer location

-## Permissions
-There is no need for them.

 ## Installation
 1. Download the plugin unstuck.jar file.